- Chart

 Opportunities

-- Growing demand for high-strength and specialty steels
+- Growing demand for steel in emerging economies and infrastructure projects.

 Threats